Plan Your Visit

 The Illinois Railway Museum has the largest collection of historic railway equipment in America.

-Tickets may be purchased at the gate or, to save time, may be purchased online.
+You can purchase tickets at the gate or, to save time, purchase your tickets online.
 Click here to reserve tickets online.
 Museum members do not need a ticket and just need to bring their plastic membership card.

 Safety First: always look both ways before crossing any railroad tracks and expect a train on any track at any time.
 Climbing on trains can be dangerous and is prohibited except where boarding a train is specifically indicated.